Autism Assessment and Diagnosis

 One part of the assessment is required to be conducted face-to-face in a clinic setting.
 In order to keep everyone safe, the following measures are in place:

-- Only one parent, wearing a mask, and child to enter the building.
+- We ask that only one parent, wearing a mask, and child/young person enter the building.

-- Sanitizer is available for use on arrival and exit from building.
+- Sanitizer is available for use on arrival and exit from the building.

 - The room will be set out to ensure social distancing.

 - All assessment materials will be disinfected prior to use and after use.

 - Clients are advised to dress warmly in cold weather as the windows in the room may be open to provide ventilated air.

 - Emma will wear a mask when she greets you, is moving around the clinic, and talking informally with you.